.. py:currentmodule:: NonlinearTMM

 ===================

-following steps:
+the following steps:

-1. Specifying materials refractive indices.
+1. Specifying material refractive indices.

 2. Initializing :class:`TMM`, setting params and adding layers.